Piotr1215/katacoda-scenarios/crossplane/crossplane-k8s-provider/finish.md

 # Try it yourself

-Now that you have learned and experimented with basic Crossplane concepts, head over to [Upbound Cloud](https://www.upbound.io/) where you can create a free account and experiment with provisioning cloud infrastructure & services yourself!
+Now that you have learned and experimented with basic Crossplane concepts, head over to [Upbound](https://www.upbound.io/) where you can create a free account and experiment with provisioning cloud infrastructure & services yourself!

 ## Additional Resources